-- 1. The PI shall contact the Medical Examiner and notify them of the historic era context of the burial. - 2.
-The Medical Examiner will determine the appropriate course of action with the PI and City staff (PRC 5097.98). - 3.
-If the remains are of historic origin, they shall be appropriately removed and conveyed to the Museum of Man for analysis.
-The decision for internment of the human remains shall be made in consultation with MMC, EAS, the applicant department and/or Real Estate Assets Department (READ) and the Museum of Man.
+1. The PI shall contact the Medical Examiner and notify them of the historic era context of the burial.

+- 2. The Medical Examiner will determine the appropriate course of action with the PI and City staff (PRC 5097.98). - 3.
+If the remains are of historic origin, they shall be appropriately removed and conveyed to the San Diego Museum of Man for analysis.
+The decision for internment of the human remains shall be made in consultation with MMC, EAS, the applicant/landowner, any known descendant group, and the San Diego Museum of Man.